deepmodeling/CrystalFormer-CSP/README.md

 Sec.
 A2 of [MatterGen paper](https://arxiv.org/abs/2312.03687) contains a discussion of the relevant symmetries between them.

 For X we consider to use a distributuion with periodic variables (e.g., wrapped Gaussuan, wrapped Cauchy, von Mises, ...).
 Here are some useful codes.
-In particular, we use mixture of von Mises distribution as the atom position is multi-modal.
+In particular, we use mixture of von Mises distribution as the atom position is multi-modal. von Mises might be the reason that we need to use float64 in the training.

 https://code.itp.ac.cn/wanglei/hydrogen/-/blob/van/src/sampler.py
 https://code.itp.ac.cn/wanglei/hydrogen/-/blob/van/src/von_mises.py

 For space group other than P1, we sample the Wyckoff positions.
 Note that there is a natural alphabetical order, starting with 'a' for a position with site-symmetry group of maximal order and ending with the highest letter for the general position.
-In this way, we actually sample the occupied atom type and fractional coordinate for each Wyckoff position.
+In this way, we actually sample the occupied atom type and fractional coordinate, and Wyckoff position.
 The sampling procedure starts from higher symmetry sites (with smaller multiplicities) and then goes on to lower symmetry ones (with larger multiplicities).
 To ensure that certain special coordiates are sampled with accurate precision, we will model the Wyckoff symbol (1a, 2b, ...)  along with the coordiate.
 Since the Wyckoff symbols are discrete objects, they can be used to gauge the numerical precesion issue when sampling (such as 0.5001).

 In practice, the space group label `G` plays three effects to the code: 1) it acts as the one-hot condition in the transformer, so everything sampled (`X`, `AW`, `L`) depends on it; 2) it determines the lattice_mask such as [111000] that will be placed on the lattice regression loss, so we only score those free params that was not fixed by the space group.
 In sampling, we do similar thing to impose lattice according to the spacegroup with `symmetrize_lattice`  function.
 3) G and W together constraints on the factional coordinate that is currenly used in training (via fc_mask and sym_ops data augmentation) and sampling (via symops projection)